 How Does Part-Time Travel Nursing Work?

-This depends on a facility’s needs, but shorter contracts between 6-10 weeks are often available.
-Occasionally, we have even seen even shorter contracts available.
+This may depend on a facility’s needs, but shorter contracts between 6-10 weeks are sometimes available.
+Occasionally, you might even find a contract that is shorter than that.

-But whether you sign a 6, 8, or 3-week contract, part-time travel nursing works the same as full-time travel nursing:
+But whether you sign a 6, 8, or 13-week contract, part-time travel nursing works the same as full-time travel nursing except:

-Before your contract comes to an end, you’ll let your recruiter know what you want to do next.
+Before your contract comes to an end, you’ll let your recruiter know what you want to do next and they will help you extend your contract or find another contract somewhere else.

 Why Might Someone Be Looking for a Part-Time Travel Nurse Position?